For parents who divorce or otherwise split up, the most important document you have is your parenting plan.

 It’s also common for the weekend parent to receive shorter visits during the week.
 Think a movie, a dinner, or a ball game and you get the idea.
 This also often depends on how close you and your ex live to one another.

 Though they get thrown around often in conversation, Washington doesn’t officially use the terms custody or visitation.
 Instead, parenting time is the legal designation.
-Despite the terminology, the parent with the most overnights is generally the one most consider the parent with “custody,” while the other gets “visitation.”
+Despite the terminology, the parent with the most overnights is generally the one considered the parent with “custody,” while the other gets “visitation.”

-When it comes to holidays, parenting plans tend to split them between the parents.
+Parenting plans typically split holidays between the parents.
 They also usually alternate.
 For example, if you get your son on Christmas in even years, your ex may get him in odd years.

 Your parenting plan most likely maps out who the child spends every holiday with.
 This includes biggies like Christmas and Thanksgiving, but also Memorial Day, Labor Day, and all the others.
 Maybe you like to go big on Arbor Day.